 - acting with honesty and integrity, and in the best interests of customers; - operating the business in a professional manner, acting at all times with the due care, skill and diligence required of a licensed trustee company; - observing sound business practices and ensuring, amongst other things, that the company has regard to relevant industry standards/policies, and has adequate and properly documented plans, controls and maintenance mechanisms which are implemented at all levels of business; - respecting and preserving the privacy of customers and confidentiality of their affairs; - providing clearly expressed terms and conditions to a customer; - making full disclosure of any fee charged or commission to be received by the company.
-Statements detailing account transactions are sent to clients at least every 12 months, or at any shorter intervals required by legislation; and - having an internal dispute resolution process which provides for a fair and timely method of handling disputes, utilising appropriate external dispute resolution processes such as those prescribed under legislation (where relevant), and utilising external, impartial mediation when complaints may be otherwise unresolved.
+Statements detailing account transactions are sent to clients at least every 12 months, or at any shorter intervals required by legislation; and having an internal dispute resolution process which provides for a fair and timely method of handling disputes, utilising appropriate external dispute resolution processes such as those prescribed under legislation (where relevant), and utilising external, impartial mediation when complaints may be otherwise unresolved.

-Dealing in Company's Securities
+Dealing in the Company's Securities

-EQT has implemented a Securities Dealing Policy ('Policy') which provides guidance for directors and employees regarding the acquisition and disposal of EQT securities.
+EQT has implemented a Securities Dealing Policy ("Policy") which provides guidance for directors and employees regarding the acquisition and disposal of EQT securities.
 Whilst directors and employees are encouraged to be long-term holders of EQT's securities, it is important that care is taken in the timing of any acquisition or disposal of securities in EQT.

-In particular the Policy notes that the only appropriate time for directors and employees (and their immediate family members and any person or entity over which they have a degree of control or influence) to acquire, dispose of, or engage in other dealings in EQT's securities is when they are not in possession of price sensitive information which is not generally available to the market.
+In particular, the Policy notes that the only appropriate time for directors and employees (and their immediate family members and any person or entity over which they have a degree of control or influence) to acquire, dispose of, or engage in other dealings in EQT's securities is when they are not in possession of price sensitive information which is not generally available to the market.

-In addition, to avoid any adverse inference being drawn as to unfair dealing, the Policy provides that directors and employees should not deal in EQT's securities during the following periods (Prohibited Periods), being the two months immediately before the release of EQT's half-yearly or yearly results, and the two weeks immediately before EQT's Annual General Meeting.
+In addition, to avoid any adverse inference being drawn as to unfair dealing, the Policy provides that directors and employees should not deal in EQT's securities during the following periods 'Prohibited Periods', being the two months immediately before, and the next full business day after, the release of EQT's half-yearly or yearly results, and the two weeks immediately before, and the next full business day after, EQT's Annual General Meeting.